 LiDAR is expensive, camera-based systems are susceptible to failure and interference, and GPS can suffer from scintillation (interference caused by solar flares). mmWave radar simulation represents a commercially viable addition to the technology stack, and could be a key sensor for the future of AV.
 You can catch up with our Innovation Briefing to explore the benefits of using radar simulation to speed up, add confidence in and cut development costs of a radar sensing array.
 We show how it can handle wider use cases, unlock reduced autonomous machine costs and enable greater levels of autonomy in the future.

 Another theme ringing out loud and clear in Detroit was the increasing appreciation of the role that private 5G networks can play as the warehousing and logistics sector battles back from lockdown and societal restrictions.
 In the past, industrial wireless solutions have relied on Wi-Fi and provided an acceptable service predominantly driven by ease of deployment.

-Going forward, however, the broad range of capabilities offered by customised, private 5G cellular networks has the potential to set a new global standard.
+Going forward, however, the broad range of capabilities offered by customized, private 5G cellular networks has the potential to set a new global standard.
 It’s a solution that promises better levels of service delivered with lower latency, improved coverage and superior interference tolerance.
-If you haven’t already, I recommend you catch up with the CC whitepaper, Mobilizing private 5G networks, to discover more about the benefits to a large complex organisation of tailoring such a private network.
+If you haven’t already, I recommend you catch up with the CC whitepaper, Mobilizing private 5G networks, to discover more about the benefits to a large complex organization of tailoring such a private network.
 With companies such as John Deere already deploying them for manufacturing, I predict a wave of powerful new use cases sooner rather than later.

 Automation strategy insight